pepebe/contentblocks_cookbook/anchornav/README.md

 In this example we will build an anchor navigation with links to all headlines included in your content.

-## Craete a new content block field type
+## Create a new content block field type

 1. Open your "Content Blocks" CMP under "Extras".
 2. Duplicate the "Heading" template.
 Give it a new name (for example: "Anchor").